ezbc/ezbc.github.io/_posts/data-science/2016-02-13-air-bnb-predictions.md

 archive: false
 example: data-science-projects
 index-example: data-science
-excerpt: I outline my steps to predict user interest in traveling for Air B&B. I adopt a neural network classifier routine in Python to predict which country a user will travel to next.
+excerpt: I outline my steps to predict user interest in traveling for Air B&B. I adopt a neural network regression routine in Python to predict which country a user will travel to next.
 ---

-I outline my steps to predict user interest in traveling for Air B&B. I adopt a neural network classifier routine in Python to predict which country a user will travel to next.
+I outline my steps to predict user interest in traveling for Air B&B. I adopt a neural network regression routine in Python to predict which country a user will travel to next.
+With just a rudimentary application of readily available Python routines I am able to predict the majority of more than 60,000 countries an Air B&B user will travel to next.

 {% include toc.md %}